heroku/ember-trace/README.md

 ember trace app/templates/my-route.hbs
 ```

-This commands emits the graph to stdout in [Graphviz DOT format].
+This command emits the graph to stdout in [Graphviz DOT format].
 You’ll
 probably want to pipe it straight into the `dot` program to generate the graph.

 ```